Form 1099 for Services, Rents, Royalties And Interest paid

 To gather information the payee needs to complete a Form W-9 for you.
 Going forward, it is advisable to have them complete their W-9 prior to the first payment to them.
 Form W-9 can be found online.
 Please provide our office with copies of all completed W9s.

-In September of 2019 California Assembly Bill 5 was adopted which limits and specifies the use of classifying workers as independent contractors.
-Under AB 5 most independent contractors are considered employees unless a three-factor ABC test is satisfied.
-This rule will take effect January 1, 2020.
+For classifying workers as independent contractors under AB 5, most independent contractors are considered employees unless a three-factor ABC test is satisfied.
+This rule took effect January 1, 2020.

 All three conditions of ABC test must be met in order to treat a worker as an independent contractor: